 After a teen is shot and another stabbed by a rival gang, teachers at Boston’s Margarita Muñiz Academy overhear students talk about taking revenge.
 They ask Janet and Clarissa to hold a circle.
 “Revenge is my justice,” says one boy at the beginning.
 “I just can’t lose another friend.
 I can’t.”
 The mothers share their vision for another kind of justice – one in which people treat each other with humanity and together address the deeper roots of violence.
 They meet regularly with the boys for an entire school year and witness real transformation.

 Janet’s willingness to forgive earns her crucial trust from AJ, one of her son’s murderers.
 This bond helps her convince him to counsel the Muñiz boys on how to prevent a split-second impulse from sadly changing their lives forever.
 Circle Up follows Janet, Clarissa and AJ’s shared commitment as this Boston community heals and “circles up” around other kids in trouble.

 Julie Mallozzi’s films explore the ways cultural traditions from around the globe intersect, hybridize, and are turned to new social purposes far from their original context.
 Her films have won awards at festivals around the world and have screened in museums, universities, and on public television.
-She also produces videos and transmedia projects for community organizations and works as a freelance producer and editor in Boston’s lively documentary community.
-Mallozzi received her BA from Harvard University and her MFA from San Francisco Art Institute.
+Mallozzi also produces videos and transmedia projects for community organizations, and actively works as a freelance producer and editor in Boston’s lively documentary community.
+Mallozzi grew up with a Chinese-American mother and an Italian-American father in rural Ohio – where her family managed a Native American historical site for 20 years.
+She received her BA from Harvard University and her MFA from San Francisco Art Institute.
 Mallozzi has taught at Harvard University, Massachusetts College of Art and Design, Boston University, and Rhode Island School of Design.